 In May 2019, Deadline reported that director Matt Reeves had two people on his Batman wishlist: Robert Pattinson and Nicholas Hoult, who had previous superhero experience as Beast in X-Men.
 After much debate on social media, Pattinson was eventually cast as Batman a few weeks later.

 Joining Pattinson is Westworld’s Jeffrey Wright, who is playing Commissioner Gordon.
 Fleshing out the cast further is Catwoman, played by Zoë Kravitz.
 Signing on in October 2019, Kravitz may have beaten several others to the role.
 Hobbs and Shaw’s Vanessa Kirby was at one time mooted as a frontrunner for the role of Selina Kyle, yet Kravitz won out in the end.
+The actor has since spoken about her approach to the role: "I also tried to think about it not as Catwoman, but as a woman, how does this make me feel?
+How are we approaching this and how are we making sure we're not fetishising or creating a stereotype?
+I knew it needed to be a real person."

-Also jumping onboard board The Batman is Paul Dano, who will be playing The Riddler.
-The news broke just a day after Jonah Hill decided to walk away from talks about playing an unnamed Batman villain, believed to be The Penguin.
+Also jumping onboard board The Batman is Paul Dano, who will be playing the Riddler.
+The news broke just a day after Jonah Hill decided to walk away from talks about playing an unnamed Batman villain, believed to be the Penguin.

 The Little Miss Sunshine and There Will Be Blood actor is now tasked with bringing the character of Edward Nygma (renamed Edward Nashton for The Batman) to life.
 It’ll be the first time The Riddler has appeared in a live-action Batman movie since Jim Carrey took on the role in Batman Forever, and a leaked photo shows a different take on the iconic villain's costume.

-Colin Farrell and Andy Serkis were tapped to play The Penguin and Alfred Pennyworth respectively.
-Serkis has been confirmed by Matt Reeves, though Farrell wasn't officially brought in as The Penguin until January 2020.
+Colin Farrell and Andy Serkis were tapped to play the Penguin and Alfred Pennyworth respectively.
+Serkis has been confirmed by Matt Reeves, though Farrell wasn't officially brought in as the Penguin until January 2020.
 We still can't believe it's him under all this makeup!

 But all of these stars can't get equal screen time, right?
 During an interview with the GMA Network, Farrell teased that he only has a bit-part to play: "I haven’t got that much to do.
 I have a certain amount in the film.
 I am not all over it by any means.
 But there are a couple of some tasty scenes I have in it," he said.
 Speaking to the Happy Sad Confused podcast, he confirmed: "I'm only in it for five or six scenes."